-CloseView is found on Macintosh Utilities disk 2 in the System Folder Additions folder.
+CloseView is found on Macintosh Utilities disk 2.
 It's identified by the magnifying glass icon.

-To install CloseView, you need to put a copy of CloseView into the System Folder on your startup disk.
-Follow these steps:
+To use CloseView for the first time, you must put a copy of the CloseView utility into the System Folder on the disk that you plan to use as your startup disk.
+Follow these five steps:

-- 1. Start up your Macintosh with the startup disk that you want to use with CloseView. - 2.
+- 1. Start up your Macintosh using the startup disk that you want to use with CloseView. - 2.
 Make sure the System Folder is visible.